Skip to main content

 NameRequiredDescriptionDefault

-billing_account_idYesThe billing account ID to toggle.
-Format: ba_….
+org_idYesThe organization ID to toggle.
+Format: UUID.
 Platform-admin only — uses the configured allowance wallet for admin auth; project owners with a non-admin SIWX wallet will receive 403 admin_required.

-lease_perpetualYestrue → pin every project on the account (account never advances past 'active' regardless of lease expiry). false → resume normal lifecycle advancement.
-Enabling on a grace-state account reactivates inline (response includes `reactivated: true`).
+lease_perpetualYestrue → pin every project in the organization (organization never advances past 'active' regardless of lease expiry). false → resume normal lifecycle advancement.
+Enabling on a grace-state organization reactivates inline (response includes `reactivated: true`).
 Replaces the v1.56 per-project pin (gateway endpoint /projects/v1/admin/:id/pin was removed in v1.57).

 Behavior4/5